JinwooOh/text-comparison/README.md

 # Text-comparison
 This is the program that can compare two text files and produces the result.
-This program is especially useful for a pre-court reporter who wants to compare a typed text file and an original text file.
+This program is especially useful for court reporter and stenographer who want to compare a typed text file and an original text file.

 ## Usage
 Download and run text-comparison.jar